dotnet/orleans/Step-by-step-Tutorials/Cloud-Deployment.md

 The grain implementation DLLs should not be required by the client and so should not be referenced by the web role.

 ## Initialize Client Connection to Orleans Silos
-It is recommended to bootstrap and initialize the client connection to the Orleans silo worker roles, to ensure a connection is set up before use in _Global.asax_ initialization methods.
+It is recommended to bootstrap and initialize the client connection to the Orleans silo worker roles, to ensure a connection is set up before use in the _Global.asax_ initialization methods.

 Edit the configuration of the client in the _Global.asax.cs_ file to use `AzureClient`.